litecart/litecart/STANDARD.md

 ## Indentation

-	Code is indented using TAB characters with a tab size of 2 characters width.
+	Indentations are made using tabs with one tab character per depth level.
-	We recommend controlling indentatons using [.editorconfig](https://editorconfig.org/).
+	You can set the size of a tab character to your preference in the [.editorconfig](https://editorconfig.org/) file.

 	Incorrect (using multiple spaces):